Syed-Ammad-99/Sales-Overview-Dashboard/README.md

 ## Data source

+The AdventureWorks databases are sample databases that were originally published by Microsoft to show how to design a SQL Server database using SQL Server 2008.
+AdventureWorks is the OLTP sample, and AdventureWorksDW is the data warehouse sample.

 - What data is needed to achieve our objective?

-We need data on the top UK YouTubers in 2024 that includes their
 - Sales by Product Category
 - Sales by Top 10 Customers / Products / Customers City
 - Budget Amount and Sales by Month